demisto/content/Packs/Core/Playbooks/playbook-Impossible_Traveler_README.md

 In this playbook the remediation plan happens in two phases:

-1. At an early stage of playbook execution, the Containment Plan sub-playbook blocks the IP (if found malicious) and if Oktav2 is enabled, clears the suspected user active sessions.
+1. At an early stage of playbook execution, the Containment Plan sub-playbook blocks the IP (if found malicious) and if Okta v2 is enabled, clears the suspected user active sessions.
-2. At a later stage, if the distance between the checked IP addresses was allowed by the manager (configured in the MaxMilesPerHourAllowed playbook input), the playbook closes the alert, but if the distance isn’t allowed, the manager (if configured) will be asked to approve/disapprove the source country involved in the abnormal activity.
+2. At a later stage, if the distance between the checked IP addresses was allowed by the manager (configured in the MaxMilesPerHourAllowed playbook input), the playbook closes the alert.
+If the distance isn’t allowed, the manager (if configured) will be asked to approve/disapprove the source country involved in the abnormal activity.

 In the final phase, the IP addresses marked as suspicious will be filtered against the whitelisted IPs provided in the playbook inputs, and the ones that aren’t whitelisted will be blocked.